Fred Claus: Plot

-The brothers get into a fight over Fred's decision, with Nick injuring his back.
-Unable to now produce enough gifts for every good child, the North Pole falls far behind schedule, leading Northcutt to assign the third strike—shutting down the workshop.
+The brothers get into a fight over Fred's decision, which leads to Nick injuring his back, afterward Fred bitterly tells Nick he wishes he was never born.
+Unable to now produce enough gifts for every good child, the North Pole falls far behind schedule, leading Northcutt to assign the third strike, shutting down the workshop.
 Fred leaves, taking his money and a gift from Nick.
-Back in Chicago, Fred attends a meeting with the siblings of other celebrities in an attempt to sort out his issues, then, after returning to his apartment, opens his gift: a replica of the birdhouse Chirp Chirp lived in and a note from Nick apologizing for cutting down the tree.
+Fred opens his gift: a replica of the birdhouse Chirp Chirp lived in and a note from Nick apologizing for cutting down the tree.
 With a change of heart, Fred uses the seed money to make his way back to the North Pole.

-Fred motivates the elves to make as many gifts as possible in 10 hours.
+Fred motivates the elves to make as many gifts as possible, having them focus on simple toys.
 Because of his injury, Nick is unable to deliver gifts.
 Feeling guilty, Fred decides to deliver the presents (as only a Claus can deliver the gifts).
-He reminds Nick that most of the "naughty" kids aren't bad, but good kids going through bad situations, and that every child deserves a gift on Christmas.
+He reminds Nick that naughty kids aren't bad, they are just kids going through bad situations, and that every child deserves a gift on Christmas.
 Fred gets the workshop to quickly make simple gifts so that every child gets a toy.
 Fred and Willie begin to deliver the gifts, but Northcutt sabotages their efforts and fires the elves.
-Nick realizes that Northcutt was also bullied as a child, which caused him to become troubled.
+Nick confronts Northcutt and realizes he was also bullied as a child, leading him to lash out at others.
 Nick apologizes to Northcutt for putting him at the top of the Naughty List in 1968 and gives him the Superman cape he had asked for as a child.

-Disguised as Santa, Fred visits Slam and gives him the dog he wanted for Christmas and tells Slam to become a better person.
-After every gift is delivered, Fred returns to the North Pole while Willie finally starts a relationship with the tall elf, Charlene.
-Fred and Nick make amends.
-Santa hires Northcutt to work at the North Pole.
-Slam is adopted.
+Disguised as Santa, Fred visits Slam and gives him the dog he wanted for Christmas and gives Slam advice to become a better person.
+After every gift is delivered, Fred returns to the North Pole while Willie finally starts a relationship with the tall elf, Charlene, Santa's "little" helper.
 Fred reconciles with Wanda and takes her to Paris.
-The next Christmas, the Claus family is happily reunited including Chirp Chirp who now lives in the new birdhouse.
+The next Christmas, Fred and Nick have made amends and he has hired a now-reformed Northcutt to work at the North Pole while Slam is adopted.
+On New Year’s Eve the Claus family reunite, and Chirp Chirp finally returns to the Clauses and lives in the birdhouse Nick gave Fred.